Call Now:

 What Happens If I Am Fired For Stealing From Work While Working With A Loss Of Wages?

 Instead of you getting laid off for business reasons, suppose that your employer terminates you based on some unsavory allegations: that you were stealing money from the company, both before and after your work injury.
 If you were working with a loss of wages, you can be sure that the insurance company will not reinstate your benefits to total disability because, according to your employer, you engaged in misconduct by stealing and therefore your justifiable termination is the cause of your wage loss, not your work injury.
-Of course, you don’t have to just roll over and give up on your workers’ comp. claim.
-If you insist that you didn’t steal or engage in any misconduct, you can hire a lawyer to file a petition and argue to the Workers’ Compensation Judge that your benefits should be reinstated because you did nothing wrong to warrant termination.
+Of course, you don’t have to just roll over and give up on your PA workers’ compensation claim.
+If you insist that you didn’t steal or engage in any misconduct, you can hire a workers’ compensation lawyer to file a petition and argue to the Workers’ Compensation Judge that your benefits should be reinstated because you did nothing wrong to warrant termination.

 What Happens If I Am Fired From Work For Not Being A Good Fit While Working With A Loss Of Wages?